Take 10 Steps to Hurricane Preparedness

 Let family or friends know what your hurricane plan is so they can check on you in the aftermath of the storm.
 Establish an out-of-town contact.

-Determine your family’s food, water and medical needs and assemble your hurricane kit according to those needs (See shopping list below for items to include).
+Determine your family’s food, water and medical needs and assemble your hurricane kit according to those needs.
+Here's a shopping guide to help you.